awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 1. Create an Amazon ECS service\.
 The only required parameter is the service name\.
 You can specify the following parameters when creating a service using an external deployment controller\.
 All other service parameters are specified when creating a task set within the service\.
 `serviceName`
+Type: String
+Required: Yes
 The name of your service\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
 Service names must be unique within a cluster, but you can have similarly named services in multiple clusters within a Region or across multiple Regions\.
-Required: Yes
 `desiredCount`
 The number of instantiations of the specified task set task definition to place and keep running within the service\.
 `deploymentConfiguration`
 Optional deployment parameters that control how many tasks run during a deployment and the ordering of stopping and starting tasks\.
 For more information, see [deploymentConfiguration](service_definition_parameters.md#deploymentConfiguration)\.
 `tags`
+Type: Array of objects
+Required: No
 The metadata that you apply to the service to help you categorize and organize them\.
 Each tag consists of a key and an optional value, both of which you define\.
 When a service is deleted, the tags are deleted as well\.
-Tag keys can have a maximum character length of 128 characters, and tag values can have a maximum length of 256 characters\.
+A maximum of 50 tags can be applied to the service\.
 For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.
 `key`
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 128\.
+Required: No
 One part of a key\-value pair that make up a tag\.
 A key is a general label that acts like a category for more specific tag values\.
 `value`
+Type: String
+Length Constraints: Minimum length of 0\.
+Maximum length of 256\.
+Required: No
 The optional part of a key\-value pair that make up a tag\.
 A value acts as a descriptor within a tag category \(key\)\.
 `enableECSManagedTags`
 Specifies whether to enable Amazon ECS managed tags for the tasks within the service\.
 For more information, see [Tagging Your Resources for Billing](ecs-using-tags.md#tag-resources-for-billing)\.
 `propagateTags`
+Type: String
+Valid values: `TASK_DEFINITION` \| `SERVICE`
+Required: No
 Specifies whether to copy the tags from the task definition or the service to the tasks in the service\.
 If no value is specified, the tags are not copied\.
 Tags can only be copied to the tasks within the service during service creation\.
 To add tags to a task after service creation, use the `TagResource` API action\.
 `healthCheckGracePeriodSeconds`
+Type: Integer
+Required: No
 The period of time, in seconds, that the Amazon ECS service scheduler should ignore unhealthy Elastic Load Balancing target health checks, container health checks, and Route 53 health checks after a task enters a `RUNNING` state\.
 This is only valid if your service is configured to use a load balancer\.
 If your service has a load balancer defined and you do not specify a health check grace period value, the default value of `0` is used\.
 If your service's tasks take a while to start and respond to health checks, you can specify a health check grace period of up to 2,147,483,647 seconds during which the ECS service scheduler ignores the health check status\.
 This grace period can prevent the ECS service scheduler from marking tasks as unhealthy and stopping them before they have time to come up\.
 `schedulingStrategy`